joeygrable94/BasecampSCSS/README.md

 ## To Do
 - rename this project... aparently [basecamp.com](http://basecamp.com) is already a popular name
-- add CSS3 mixins (ie. box-shadow, transition, perspective, transition, box-shadow)
+- add CSS3 mixins
+    - box-shadow
+    - transition
+    - perspective
+    - transitions (2D & 3D)
+    - box-shadow
 - test case and code refactoring
 - add examples to README